Join Relationships

 Override join options per query

-You can override the join type or alias without redefining the relationship:
+You can override the join type without redefining the relationship:

 This is useful when the shared relationship is usually LEFT, but one query needs stricter matching.